 Are Titanium Nano Particles Safe?

 The safety profile of nano particles for infants and the unborn is not known.
-Some studies have suggested the concern over titanium nano particle safety to be “overblown”.
+Some studies have suggested the concern over titanium nano particle safety to be "overblown".
 I disagree.
-Titanium oxide nano particles have been shown to induce emphysema and lung inflammation in adult mice.
-Furthermore, exposure of developing lungs to nano particles may lead to chronic inflammation and negative effect on lung development, increasing the risk of respiratory disorders.
+Titanium oxide nano particles have been shown to induce emphysema and lung redness in adult mice.
+Furthermore, exposure of developing lungs to nano particles may lead to chronic irritation and negative effect on lung development, increasing the risk of respiratory disorders.
 No thanks!

 Inhaling titanium nano particles is bad for your lungs.
-Researchers at the National Institute for Occupational Safety and Health in Morgantown West Virginia observed significantly elevated levels of lung injury and inflammation in rats that had inhaled titanium compounds.
+Researchers at the National Institute for Occupational Safety and Health in Morgantown West Virginia observed significantly elevated levels of lung injury in rats that had inhaled titanium compounds.